-Criterion/Concept Short-term fluctuation of enterprise value Value migration Nature of change There is often no uniform trend, inter- twined creations and value losses (station- arity of change) Observed long-term regularities and trends in value change (consistent outflow and inflow - volatility of change) Level Micro and macroeconomic More often macroeconomic Main determinants Factors related to the fluctuating economy, management decisions in the selection of projects performed (i.e. the value derived from individual projects) and the manage- ment process itself Systemic and structural factors, obsoles- cence of business model, dying of indus- tries (emergence of so-called "no-profit zones") Special features Conditioned by errors in the art of man- agement and inadequate measurement of corporate performance Outflow of human and intellectual capital The aspect of time Medium- and short-term changes Long-term changes Suggested actions In the event of a loss of value: change of management or the way it is reimbursed, focus on activities in which a competitive advantage is present, use of outsourcing, level of projects with $NPV < 0$ In the case of value outflow: extensive systemic measures, e.g. a radical change in the business model or a change of the industry
+Criterion/Concept Short-term fluctuation of enterprise value Value migration Nature of change twined creations and value losses (station- Observed long-term regularities and trends in value change (consistent outflow and inflow - volatility of change) Level Micro and macroeconomic More often macroeconomic Factors related to the fluctuating economy, management decisions in the selection of projects performed (i.e. the value derived from individual projects) and the manage- ment process itself Systemic and structural factors, obsoles- cence of business model, dying of indus- tries (emergence of so-called "no-profit zones") Special features Conditioned by errors in the art of man- agement and inadequate measurement of corporate performance Outflow of human and intellectual capital The aspect of time Medium- and short-term changes Long-term changes Suggested actions In the event of a loss of value: change of management or the way it is reimbursed, focus on activities in which a competitive advantage is present, use of outsourcing, level of projects with $NPV < 0$ In the case of value outflow: extensive systemic measures, e.g. a radical change in the business model or a change of the industry